Please think of the trees before you print this page. Vegan.io looks great on mobile devices too!

 These veggie balls are so meaty, it’s almost scary!
 And they have so much flavour!
 We've made veggie meat balls using some recipes we found online, but they were so bland that we couldn’t eat them without a lot of sauce.

 Not us, we don’t like having to add extras to our meals to give them flavour. we want every part of our meal to be delicious.
 As for these vegan Swedish meatballs?
 They are loaded with spice and flavour and are wonderfully moist.

-Now, They do not taste like actual meatballs and we do not need them to, but they have a very meaty texture and chew.
+Now, they do not taste like actual swedish meatballs and we do not need them to, but they have a very meaty texture and chew.
 We only needed them to be meaty and chewy and moist like meatballs, but much healthier and they were.

 So, What did we use to achieve a meaty texture?
 Tempeh.
 Yes, Tempeh.
 Tempeh has a very chewy texture which worked wonders with my veggie balls.
 Yes, In the soy-based protein world tofu is king.
 But the less popular Tempeh is much healthier.